-Ah, the ever-glamorous, yet illusive Calacatta Bettogli.
-An Aria Stone Gallery fan favorite, and quite famous within the natural stone industry to say the least.
+Ah, the ever-glamorous, yet illusive Bettogli marble An Aria Stone Gallery fan favorite, and quite famous within the natural stone industry to say the least.
 This majestic stone has been around for centuries, yet, have you ever tried to research its history?
 We have.
 Oddly enough, there’s not a lot of information out there!
-But not to worry, the Aria Stone Gallery team sat down with our owner, Vinny Tavares, who passed along some awesome facts about Calacatta Bettogli (since he visited the Bettogli quarry in person!).
-So sit back, relax and read on as we explore the story behind this stone!
+However, the Aria Stone Gallery team sat down with our owner, Vinny Tavares, who passed along some awesome facts about this natural stone.
+So sit back, relax, and read on as we explore the story behind this stone!

-Hailing from one of the oldest quarries in Italy, and scoring a close second in popularity to Calacatta Gold Borghini Extra, Calacatta Bettogli is one of the most sought after Calacatta marbles in the world.
-What really distinguishes Borghini from Bettogli is that Borghini features vivid gold tones, while Bettogli, for the most part, is primarily white and grey.
-Both Borghini and Bettogli are incredibly luxurious and high quality materials, so choosing between them mainly comes down to color preference.
-People who don’t particularly favor golden veins might gravitate towards Bettogli, while someone that prefers warmer hues might choose a Borghini.
+Hailing from one of the oldest quarries in Italy, and scoring a close second in popularity to Calacatta Gold Borghini Extra, Bettogli marbles are one of the most sought after marbles in the world.
+What really distinguishes the two is that Borghini features vivid gold tones, while Bettogli, for the most part, is primarily white and grey.
+Both are incredibly luxurious and high-quality materials, so choosing between them mainly comes down to color preference.

 As for the Bettogli quarry itself, it’s one of the oldest in the region.
 The Bettogli quarry is located on the north-western slope of the Apuan Alps mountain range (Carrara, Italy).
-The excavation sites from which Bettogli is quarried are incredibly steep and high; about 1,500 feet above sea level!
+The excavation sites from which this stone is quarried are incredibly steep and high; about 1,500 feet above sea level!
 Located right at the edge of Tuscany, it sports spectacular views of the Mediterranean.
-The Bettogli quarry has been officially registered with the Italian officials for over 200 years, but unofficial mining has taken place there for centuries.
+This quarry has been officially registered with the Italian officials for over 200 years, but unofficial mining has taken place there for centuries.

 Research and imagery courtesy of Vinny Tavares and The New York Times.